WATCH | Leopard’s showdown with hyena over captured impala

 What followed was a hectic showdown that had onlookers watching in amazement.

-Footage of the showdown was captured by Gerrie Smit, 63, a field ranger for Kruger Gateway Safaris, while on a game drive with his wife.
+Footage of the showdown was captured by Gerrie Smit, 63, a field guide for Kruger Gateway Safaris, while on a game drive with his wife.

 “I know people say it often but it truly was a once-in-a-lifetime sighting.
 We were at the right place at the right time,” he told Latest Sightings.